-At December 31, 2015, the Company classified its securities as AFS or HTM.
+At December 31, 2016, the Company classified its securities as AFS.
 AFS securities are reported at fair value, with unrealized gains and losses included as a separate component of equity, net of tax.
-HTM Securities are reported at amortized book value.
-The Company does not hold any securities classified as held for trading purposes.
+The Company does not hold any securities classified as held to maturity or held for trading purposes.

-Table 9 - Securities and Securities Maturity Schedule summarizes the amortized cost of securities from 2013 through 2015 and the maturity distribution at December 31, 2015, by classification.
+Table 9 - Securities and Securities Maturity Schedule summarizes the amortized cost of securities from 2014 through 2016 and the maturity distribution at December 31, 2016, by classification.